3scale/apisonator/docs/rfcs/error_responses.md

 example, you would not want to disclose some sensitive details like secrets or specify the whole list of not found entities if just finding one is enough for an error response.

+Note that authorization failures returning a 409 HTTP status code don't currently use this scheme due to backwards compatibility reasons and the fact that in most cases failed authorizations when integration is correctly done are not errors but just a "No" response to the question "Is this usage authorized?".
+See the `authorization_failed` error below for details.

 ## Currently known `error_code`s and proposed classification